Fluffacorn/KFQuake/README.md

 ## Compiling from source.

 There's a good chance you're smarter than me, maybe you can fix something broken.
 This is compiled in the same way as all other Quake 1 mods, I personally use FTEQCC which can be found at https://fte.triptohell.info.

+## Extra stuff :)

+To hide the HUD, enter the `sizeup` command in Quake until the HUD disappears.